go-cristian/slate/source/index.html.md

 ## Create a theme

-If you want PagerKit to match the style of your application, you can create a <code>PKITTheme</code> when you init the sdk.
+If you want PagerKit to match the style of your application, you can create a `PKITTheme` when you init the sdk.

 primaryColor is used to main buttons and some titles.
 It is the predominant color of the actions.

 ![linked framework](/images/theme1.png)

 ```objective_c
 PKITTheme *theme = [[PKITTheme alloc] init];